kmayerb/cagalog/README.md

 This repo is for developing tools for opening and interpretting the hdf5 output of [Golob-Minot geneshot](https://github.com/Golob-Minot/geneshot).
 The output of this NF workflow are documented in this [WIKI](https://github.com/Golob-Minot/geneshot/wiki/Getting-Started).

+## Curently

-## Curently cagalog.volcanic has tools for summarizing number of CAGs, Rank-Abundance, N50, and for making volcano plots from corncob output
+cagalog.volcanic (volcanic.py) has tools for summarizing number of CAGs, Rank-Abundance, N50, and for making volcano plots from corncob output

+Rvolcanic.R is R code for making more beautiful volcano plots

 ## Example Using IPython
 ```python